Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 I can’t even.

 They had created personal habits AND marriage habits AND his wife wanted me to speak to her volleyball team.

-I started to get the idea this little thing wasn’t just a little thing.
+I started to get the idea this little thang wasn’t just a little thang.

 Problem is, I was WAY ahead of my time.

 But today, its different.

 We KNOW there’s MORE inside of us and we want it to come out.